Nikkole Salter

 Nikkole Salter is an American actress, playwright, and advocate known for her work on the Obie Award-winning and Pulitzer Prize nominated play In the Continuum.
 Salter co-wrote and co-starred in In the Continuum with Danai Gurira.
 The success of In the Continuum prompted Salter to co-launch The Continuum Project with Glenn Gordon NSangou.
 The Continuum Project is a non-profit organization that "provides innovative cultural programming for the unification, enrichment and empowerment of the global African Diaspora."
 As a playwright, Salter has written seven full-length plays.
 Salter's plays have been produced Off-Broadway and in five countries around the world.
 As an actress, Salter has performed Off-Broadway and at many regional theaters including Arena Stage, Huntington Theater, Berkley Repertory Theater, and the Shakespeare Theater Company.

-Background
+Early life and education

 Salter was born in Los Angeles and started acting around the time she was 8 years old.
 She discovered her talent for writing while writing a monologue for an acting class.
 Salter studied theater at Howard University and graduated with a Bachelor of Fine Arts.
 Salter continued her theater education at New York University's Graduate Acting Program, where she graduated with a Master in Fine Arts.